Check out our 130+ reviews

 The surgery typically takes 1-2 hours, and most patients can be discharged the same day.
 However, in some cases, an overnight stay in the hospital may be required.
 In the first few weeks after surgery, hearing may be slightly muffled, but this gradually improves over time.

-Frequently Asked Questions About Ear Calcification:
+Frequently Asked Questions About Otosclerosis:

 How long does the surgery take?